EchoW33/ChromeSearchExtension/README.md

 # ChromeSearchExtension
-A simple extension for chrome use "keyword site:host" in google search engine.
+A very simple extension for chrome, using "keyword site:host" in google search engine.

+Useage:
+Chrome-Extension-Load
+Click icon and enter keywords, then it will link to google.